-The hair loss treatment in ayurveda is done by knowing the causative factor for the disorder according to ayurveda.
+The hair loss treatment in ayurveda is done by knowing the causative factor for the disorder.

-According to Ayurveda, excess of Pitta dosha in the body is increased by hot climatic conditions, excessive intake of spicy, fried food, tea, coffee, alcohol, meats and excessive smoking.
+According to Ayurveda, excess of Pitta dosha in the body is increased by hot climatic conditions, excessive intake of spicy, fried food, tea, coffee, alcohol, meats, and excessive smoking.
 Pitta balancing herbs and vegetables are effective in treating hair fall.
-The best hair loss treatment with no side effects is through Ayurveda.
+The best hair fall treatment in Ayurveda has no side effects.

 The first step is to locate the root cause in your diet or lifestyle that may be increasing the Pitta dosha.
-In Ayurveda this disorder is called as Khalitya Paalitya.
-It is believed in the science of Ayurveda that the tissues accountable for structuring the bones in Human body are same that holds the charge of hair growth.
+In Ayurveda this disorder is called Khalitya Paalitya.
+It is believed in the science of Ayurveda that the tissues accountable for structuring the bones in the Human body are the same that hold the charge of hair growth.

-Ayurveda offers some effective hair loss treatment in ayurveda, as well as some oral herbal medication for controlling the hair fall and promoting hair growth.
-The Ayurvedic treatment for Hair fall includes external therapies like Thalapothichil or covering of head with medicated pastes, Shiroabhyanga or head massage, Shirodhara and Shiro abhyanga.
+Ayurveda offers some natural treatment of hair loss, as well as some oral herbal medication for controlling the hair fall and promoting hair growth.
+The hair loss treatment in Ayurveda includes external therapies like Thalapothichil or covering of head with medicated pastes, Shiroabhyanga or head massage, Shirodhara and Shiro abhyanga.
 These tips on how to control Hair fall are elaborated below:

 Ayurvedic herbs like Bhringaraj, Amla are known to promote hair growth and can be used for oral consumption in combination with local massages to get the optimum results.